The Importance of Holographic Microscopy in Bioprocessing

 How to Select the Right Brand for Your Bioprocess

 Different stages of development require different monitoring capabilities.
 R&D environments may prioritize flexibility, while production environments prioritize robustness and automation.
+Understanding the intended use case is essential for selecting the right vendor.

 In regulated industries, monitoring systems must support validation, documentation, and audit requirements.
 Vendors with experience in regulated environments are often better positioned to support these needs.